All new MIT employees, including faculty, staff and student workers, are required to be E-Verified.

 What happens if an individual contests the TNC?

-If an employee/student worker chooses to contest a TNC, he/she has eight federal government business days to contact the appropriate federal agency to initiate resolution of the information mismatch.
+If an employee/student worker chooses to contest a TNC, they have eight federal government business days to contact the appropriate federal agency to initiate resolution of the information mismatch.
 The employee should immediately take action to begin the process to resolve the case.
 The MIT compliance assistant will provide the employee with the appropriate Federal agency contact information as well as a case reference number.

 18. Can employees continue to work and be paid while they are correcting an error in their Social Security or other records?